Andy-J-marshall/stanningley-bowls/README.md

 ## Pipelines
 There are several GitHub Action jobs that run.
 These can be found in `/.github/workflows`.
-* `deploy-master.yml` - this deploys to prod whenever there is a push to master
+* `deploy-master.yml` - this deploys to prod whenever there is a push to master and then runs the tests
-* `run-ui-tests.yml` - this runs the UI tests against prod whenever there is a push to master or a PR is opened/changed
+* `run-ui-tests-on-pr.yml` - this runs the UI tests against prod whenever a PR is opened or changed
 * `update-stats.yml` - this updates the stats on a branch and creates a PR, and is run on a schedule

 Note, if the branch names change (e.g. `update_stats_prod` or `master`) then the jobs will need to be updated.